astronomer/docs/astro/install-aws.md

 When new features or functionality are added to Astro, Astronomer might need to modify cross-account role permissions.
 When setting permissions, Astronomer adheres to the least-privilege permissions standard and adds only the permissions necessary to use the new feature or functionality.

-Astronomer support notifies your Organization when any changes are made to the policies that expand user access.
+Astronomer support notifies your Organization when any changes are made to the policies that expand cross-account role access.
 Notifications will include an explanation of the changes being made and why the change was necessary.

 Astronomer can reduce the access available to the policies without notification.